emacs-mirror/emacs/mps/manual/source/mmref/lang.rst

     BASIC

-        BASIC is a simple and easily-learned programming language developed by T. E. Kurtz and J. G. Kemeny in 1963–4.
+        BASIC is a simple and easily-learned programming language created by T. E. Kurtz and J. G. Kemeny in 1963–4.
 The motivation was to make computers easily accessible to undergraduate students in all disciplines.